kunstmusik/blue-manual/docs/users/concepts/polyObjects.md

 NoteProcessor after the Time Behavior has been applied, take the following steps:

-1. Apply the Time Behavior to you PolyObject, with no NoteProcessor on it.
+1. Apply the Time Behavior to your PolyObject, with no NoteProcessor on it.

 2. Right-click on the PolyObject and select "Convert to PolyObject."